Economy of Karnataka: Information and biotechnology

-Karnataka is the leader in the information technology sector in India and its capital, Bangalore, is known as the Silicon Valley of India.
+Karnataka is the leader in the information technology sector in India and its capital, Bengaluru, is known as the Silicon Valley of India.
 In the IT sector, Karnataka generated a total revenue of ₹ 516.5 billion in the financial year 2006–07 which included ₹ 487 billion from software exports and ₹ 29.5 billion from hardware exports.
 A total of 1973 companies in the state are involved in Information Technology-related business.
-While the bulk of the IT related companies are located in Bangalore, some companies are located in Mysore and Mangalore as well.
-Bangalore is also the headquarters of Wipro and Infosys which are among the top three IT companies in India in regards to market capitalization.
+While the bulk of the IT related companies are located in Bengaluru, some companies are located in Mysore and Mangalore as well.
+Bengaluru is also the headquarters of Wipro and Infosys which are among the top three IT companies in India in regards to market capitalization.
 The Nandi Hills area in Devanahalli outskirts is the site of the upcoming $22 Billion, 50 square kilometre BIAL IT Investment Region, one of the largest infrastructure projects in the history of Karnataka.

 As of June 2006, Karnataka housed 55% of biotechnology related companies in India.
-Bangalore is also the home of the largest biocluster in India with total revenues of ₹ 14 billion and having 158 of the 320 companies working on biotechnology in India.
+Bengaluru is also the home of the largest biocluster in India with total revenues of ₹ 14 billion and having 158 of the 320 companies working on biotechnology in India.
 Karnataka has a headcount of over 6,800 scientists involved in biotech research and out of twenty eight biotech companies that were registered in India in the year 2005–06, 27 were located in Karnataka.

-Banking in Karnataka
+Banking

 Karnataka, particularly the coastal districts of Dakshina Kannada and Udupi, is sometimes called the "cradle of banking" in India.
 This is because seven of the country's leading banks, Canara Bank, Syndicate Bank, Corporation Bank, Vijaya Bank, Karnataka Bank, Vysya Bank and the State Bank of Mysore originated in this state.
 The first five in the above list of banks were established in the districts of Dakshina Kannada and Udupi.
 These districts have among the best distribution of banks in India—a branch for every 500 persons.
 Between 1880 and 1935, twenty two banks were established in coastal Karnataka, nine of them in the city of Mangalore.

 As of March 2009, Karnataka had 5,759 branches of different banks servicing the people of the state.
 The number of people served by each branch was 10,000 which was lesser than the national average of 15,000, thereby indicating better penetration of banking in the state.